 Protect your skin

 Excessive exposure to ultraviolet radiation from sunlight or sun lamps causes both malignant melanoma and non-melanoma skin cancers – especially in fair-skinned people with red or blonde hair, and those who have a lot of moles.
-Although UVB rays are the most damaging to our DNA, UVA rays also damage DNA through the generation of free radicals or oxidants, which effectively burn the skin.
+Although UVB rays are the most damaging to our DNA, UVA rays also damage DNA through the generation of Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals… or oxidants, which effectively burn the skin.
 Ideally, you should limit your exposure to both, since UVA rays can weaken the body’s immune responses that are vital for dealing with damaged cells.

 Care for your skin from the inside out

 During strong sunlight exposure, the risk of oxidant damage to the skin (through burning) is at its highest.
 To help protect your skin from the damage by oxidants it’s important to look at other lifestyle factors that are harmful.
 Smoking, for example, introduces oxidants into the lungs and bloodstream, and alcohol suppresses the immune system, weakening the body’s natural defences.
 Fried food also introduces oxidants into the body, because the high temperatures involved in frying food causes it to oxidise.
 To fight the oxidants you should eat plenty of fruit and vegetables, which contain antioxidants.
-Some of the best skin protectors are tomatoes, which contain the antioxidant lycopene.
-Lycopene is a member of the carotenoid family of phytochemicals and is the natural pigment responsible for the deep red colour of several fruits.
+Some of the best skin protectors are tomatoes, which contain the Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… lycopene.
+Lycopene is a member of the Carotenoids are the colourful plant pigments that make fruits and vegetables orange, red and yellow in colour.
+They are powerful antioxidants.
+Examples of carotenoids include… family of phytochemicals and is the natural pigment responsible for the deep red colour of several fruits.
 In addition to its antioxidant activity, lycopene has been shown to suppress the growth of tumours and protect against skin cancer.
 Other foods high in lycopene include pink grapefruit, watermelon, and guava.
 Other foods containing small amounts of lycopene include persimmon and apricots.